 See the Faces of Scotland at the Scottish National Portrait Gallery

-Keeping the theme of galleries, we were so pleased to have the Scottish National Portrait Gallery re-open in December 2011, and are frequent visitors to the regularly changing exhibitions.
-The renovation work has really managed to reveal the beauty of what had been a tired looking Victorian sandstone structure.
+Keeping the theme of galleries, we were so pleased to have the Scottish National Portrait Gallery and are frequent visitors to the regularly changing exhibitions.
+The recent renovation work has really managed to reveal the beauty of what had been a tired looking Victorian sandstone structure.
 The clever use of internal partitions has increased the hanging space in the gallery hugely, and there are great views from the now accessible windows.
 I really liked looking at paintings including seascapes of Fife and the Firth of Forth, and then being able to look out of the windows to see the modern-day view.

 As Scots, our thoughts in January turn to the celebration of Burns Night, of which more below, but while in the Scottish National Portrait Gallery you can find the statue of Robert Burns in the entrance hallway, and elsewhere in the gallery a portrait of his sister Isabella Burns Begg 1771-1858 – the youngest sister of Robert Burns.
 He asked her to sing his songs so he could hear how they sounded.
 Painted by several artists and photographed by Robert Adamson and David Octavius Hill, the portrait on display is by William Bonnar.

 The statue was commissioned originally to be sited in the Burns Monument on Regent Road.

 If you’re taking a weekend break with children in Edinburgh, then they can have fun choosing which works of art in the collection most resemble them (actually, this one’s not just for the kids as I had good fun with it too!)
 You use a touch-screen computer display to pick a work of art which most resembles the things you love.